Well-crafted and intelligent

-A short fan-film by the stylish filmmaker Tony Sebastian Ukpo, a British based writer/director, who has several features under his belt and one due for release shortly, titled After the World Ended, a sci-fi movie that looks to have more of Tony’s great touches of style.
-Starring the lovely Haruka Abe (About Time) as Anna, a lady looper with a plan, set in 2044 Chicago, each time a body is sent from the future, Anna craftily questions her victims, asking about the goings on of the person who is killing all her fellow loopers off.
-Known only as The Rainmaker, a person with great telekinetic power who has taken it upon himself to rid the world of all the assassins, but Anna is quickly learning as much as possible to give her a fighting chance of survival.
+A short fan-film by the stylish filmmaker Tony Sebastian Ukpo, a British-based filmmaker who has several features under his belt and one due for release shortly, titled After the World Ended (review), a sci-fi movie that looks to have more of Tony’s unique touches.
+Starring the lovely Haruka Abe (About Time) as Anna, a lady looper with a plan, set in 2044 Chicago, each time a body is sent back from the future, Anna craftily questions her victims, asking about the goings on of the person who is killing off her fellow loopers.
+Known only as “The Rainmaker,” a person with great telekinetic power that’s taken it upon himself to rid the world of all the assassins.
+However, Anna is quickly learning as much as possible to give her a fighting chance of survival.

-Tony has managed to weave his own tale into the Rian Johnson universe, with some excellent results, by keeping it looking simple but very true to the look and feel of Looper.
-Anna uses a transparent automatic pistol and instead of the old fashioned watch used by the Joseph Gordon-Levitt and Bruce Willis’ Joe, she uses a futuristic wristwatch that looks perfect for this film.
-Mostly shot in an alley, and lensed by Maria Bloom, Tony has put Anna in an intelligently thought out position, because everything she learns from her sent back victims, is automatically “learned” by her future self, so how would this affect her future actions?
+Tony has managed to weave his own tale into the Rian Johnson universe, with some excellent results, by keeping it simplistic yet true to Johnson’s vision of Looper.
+Anna uses a transparent automatic pistol and instead of the old-fashioned watch used by the Joseph Gordon-Levitt’s character and Bruce Willis’ Joe, she uses a futuristic wristwatch that looks perfect for this film.
+Mostly shot in an alley, and lensed by Maria Bloom, Tony has put Anna in an intelligently thought out position, because everything she learns from her sent-back victims, is automatically “learned” by her future self.
+How would this affect her future actions?
 Tony answers some of that question by showing us what Anna is gonna be capable of, but it would be great to see the journey that got her there in the first place, after obviously putting all that information her present self has been gathering to good use.
-The camera work is very good with Tony keeping it interesting at all times, which isn’t an easy task when you have only a few minutes and mostly use a single location, but we appear to be always in motion, mixed with music from Looper , scored by Nathan Johnson, helps keep a nice pace to The Outsider: A Looper’s Story.
+The camera-work is very good with Tony keeping it interesting at all times, which isn’t an easy task when you have only a few minutes and mostly use a single location.
+Yet we appear to be in constant motion, and mixed with the actual Nathan Johnson score from Looper , helps elevate the material.